SMSPIRITUALITY—MEDIA

 Why he is in the lexicon

-Goldstein has no individual recorded works in this index — his presence here is structural.
-The Burmese-and-Thai vipassanā lineage that the vipassanā, Theravāda and mindfulness entries describe entered the English-speaking world through the institutional channel he co-built; his name appears repeatedly inside other entries because the line back from a contemporary Western insight teacher — Tara Brach, Jack Kornfield, and the second generation behind them — passes through Barre in 1976 within one or two steps.
-The entry sits in this lexicon for the same reason that Papaji and Jean Klein sit here: the figure is load-bearing for the lineage even when the figure's own recordings are not in the third-party corpus the index catalogues.
+Goldstein has no individual recorded works in this index.
+His presence here is structural.
+The Burmese and Thai vipassanā lineage that the vipassanā, Theravāda, and mindfulness entries describe entered the English-speaking world through the institution he co-built.
+His name appears inside other entries because the line back from a contemporary Western insight teacher passes through Barre in 1976 within one or two steps.
+He is in this lexicon for the same reason that Papaji and Jean Klein sit here: the figure is load-bearing for the lineage even when no recordings of his own are in the third-party corpus this index catalogues.

 What he isn't